defuse/bqp/blog-source/content/physics-perspective-on-loneliness.md

 shutting off or even running out of food.
 You can easily live out the rest of your life.

 In this scenario, you have access to all the material wealth of the world.
-You can simply steal the most luxurious car you can find, drive to the airport, and start learning how to fly planes.
-After you get good enough, you can walk on to a military base and fly an F-22.
-You can take over any billionaire's oceanside estate and come home to a place of luxury after each day's exploratory outing.
+There's no one to stop you from stealing the most luxurious car you can find, driving it to the aiport, stealing a plane, and learning how to fly.
+Once you get good enough, you can walk into a military base and steal an F-22.
+How fun!
+After you're done flying, you can come home to the billion-dollar Mansion your favorite celebrity used to live in.

 This would be a life of happiness and adventure, depending on who you are and what you decide to do.
 But what would happen to your feelings of loneliness?
 Would they go away?
-You might be a lot happier with all of your new material wealth, but I think you will agree with me that your loneliness would not go away.
+You might be a lot happier with all of your new material wealth, but I think most would intuit that your loneliness would not go away.
 At best, you would be too busy having fun in your world-sized sandbox to think about it.

 Conversely, if someone is well loved, has lots of great friends, and feels no loneliness at all has all of their material possessions taken away, you would not expect them to feel lonely.
-They will feel sadness and anger, but they will not be loneliness, as all of their relationships are intact.
+They will most certainly feel sadness and anger, but they will not be lonely; all of their relationships are still intact.

-If you agree with this argument, then we've established that loneliness is separate from material wealth.
+So, we've established that loneliness is separate from material wealth.
 I'm sure you already knew that; this is the easy one.
 The next conclusion we'll reach about loneliness is more subtle.

 ### Loneliness isn't lack of interaction with others